yousef19-meet/y2s18-routing/lab/README.md

 ## Y2 2018 Summer: Routing Lab

+Welcome to the routing lab!
+Please read all the instructions so you don't get lost halfway through, but definitely feel free to ask for help if you get stuck.
+Good luck, and have fun!

 ### Part 0: Setup

 1. Before you start coding, make sure you clone the repository for this lab: